ak4m410x01/TODO_API/README.md

 you can use this .env file [here](./.env)

 note:
-these variable for lab environment only... don't use these in xxx production environments xxx
+these variables are for the lab environment only... don't use these in xxx production environments xxx

 ---